La Digue – the least developed and traditional island in the Seychelles – is located east of Praslin Island and west of Felicite Island.

-The least developed and traditional of the Seychelles islands, La Digue Island is home to the stunning beach of Anse Source d’Argent.
-And as one the world’s most romantic islands La Digue is the perfect location for a Seychelles honeymoon.
+La Digue Island is home to the stunning beach of Anse Source d’Argent.
+As one the world’s most romantic islands La Digue is the perfect location for a Seychelles honeymoon.

 With traditional architecture, breathtaking beaches, a renowned friendly atmosphere and languid pace of life, La Digue is ideal for relaxing on the beach with your sweetheart, enjoying a horseback ride along pristine Anse Source d’Argent and visiting the picturesque Satellite Islands for more scuba diving and hiking.

 With only one paved road on this tiny traffic-free island, you’re free to explore the island by ox cart, bicycle or strolling around by foot.
 Gardens here blaze with hibiscus and nepenthes against a backdrop of swaying coconut palms.

 Take a stroll through La Digue's forests to see a wealth of flora that ranges from delicate orchids and tumbling vines of vanilla to Indian almond and takamaka trees.
 Watch out for rare black paradise fly-catchers found only on La Digue: the male is unmistakable with its iridescent blue-black feathers and streaming tail feathers.